getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 This algorithm works by attempting to do as much of the work with recursion as possible, but keeping track of the progress via scoped variables `x` and `acc`.
 If the entire problem can be solved with recursion without an error, great.
 If the engine kills the recursion at some point, we simply catch that with the `try..catch` and then try again, picking up where we left off.

-I consider this a form of meta programming in that you are probing during runtime the ability of the engine to fully recursively finish the task, and working around any engine limitations (non-TCO) that may restrict you.
+I consider this a form of meta programming in that you are probing during runtime the ability of the engine to fully (recursively) finish the task, and working around any engine limitations (non-TCO) that may restrict you.

-At first (or second!) glance, my bet is this code seems much uglier to you compared to some of the earlier versions.
+At first (or even second!) glance, my bet is this code seems much uglier to you compared to some of the earlier versions.
 It also runs a fair bit slower (on larger runs in a non-TCO environment).

-The primary advantage, other than it being able to complete any size task even in non-TCO engines, is that this "solution" to the infinite recursion limitation is much more flexible than the trampolining or manual unrolling techniques shown previously.
+The primary advantage, other than it being able to complete any size task even in non-TCO engines, is that this "solution" to the recursion stack limitation is much more flexible than the trampolining or manual unrolling techniques shown previously.

 Essentially, `_foo()` in this case is a sort of stand-in for practically any recursive task, even mutual recursion.
-The rest is the boilerplate that should work for just about any task.
+The rest is the boilerplate that should work for just about any algorithm.

-The only "catch" is that to be able to resume in the event of a recursion limit being hit, the state of the recursion must be in scoped variables that exist outside the recursive functions.
-We did that by leaving `x` and `acc` outside of the `_foo()` function, instead of structuring them as arguments passed into `_foo()`.
+The only "catch" is that to be able to resume in the event of a recursion limit being hit, the state of the recursion must be in scoped variables that exist outside the recursive function(s).
+We did that by leaving `x` and `acc` outside of the `_foo()` function, instead of passing them as arguments to `_foo()` as earlier.

-You'll notice that I was able to write the algorithm using a proper tail call, meaning that this code will "progressively enhance" from running using the loop many times in an older browser to fully leveraging TCO'd recursion in an ES6+ environment.
+This approach still uses a proper tail call, meaning that this code will "progressively enhance" from running using the loop many times (recursion batches) in an older browser to fully leveraging TCO'd recursion in an ES6+ environment.
 I think that's pretty cool!

 ## Review